/>

 Can I renew my Japanese passport online?

-What are the e-Visa digital photo requirements?
+What are Japan e-Visa digital photo limits?

-How many photos do I need for a Japanese passport?
+How many photos do I need?

 See also